 Can you do Rome in 3 days?

 ‘Rome wasn’t built in a day’ they say, but armed with this guide you will be able to see the best of it in just 3 days!
 There is so much to see that it is impossible to discover the city’s magic without spending a few days in Rome.
 So, what do you do if you don’t have much time, and what are the highlights you should not miss?
 There are countless museums, archaeological sites, piazzas, fountains, and churches.
 It can be overwhelming when planning your vacation in Rome but fear not, we’ve got you covered!
-Keep reading to discover how to conquer Rome in 3 days.
+Keep reading to discover how to make the most out of Rome in 3 days.

 - Day 1: Ancient Rome and the historical center